keremciu/insurance/README.md

 Conclusion: In real world example, I would go for ServiceWorker but for limited time localStorage would serve right.

+#### Possible scaling thoughts
+  - User/Product research would help to understand the wizard.
+  -- It can be a case that there's no insurance we can provide for people older than 70 years old.
+  --- Solution is we can give an error in a wizard step we ask for birthday.

 ## Available Scripts

 In the project directory, you can run: